taimurt/NPD-ITC8061/README.md

   Note: You can run more peers in your localhost with different port numbers.
 Also please wait for about 15 seconds for rounting table to update properly.

-- Show Neighbour: This command has been introduced to show the routing tables of the node just to verify that the protocol reach the task.
+- Show Routing Table: This command has been introduced to show the routing tables of the node just to verify that the protocol reach the task.

-- Show peer: Show the users linked with you application
+- Show Users: Show the users linked with you application

 Sending A Message: